 To some, that last sentence might come across as callow, but humor has a role in sustaining us during crisis.
 For example, here’s a funny story.
 After I left Japan, the girl I was dating broke up with me.
 I had no money, so I lived with my parents.
 To review.
 Broke.
 Broken up with.
 Living with parents.
 I won’t tell you my age.
 Fine.
 It was 30.
 That said, my career pivot to video games was a result of taking the moment to reassess my career goals.
 Six months later, I met the woman of my dreams.
 We got married — but delayed our honeymoon because I was in the midst of working on Borderlands 3, a dystopian dark comedy.
 Guess when my wife and I scheduled our honeymoon to Japan.
 March 2020.
 Funny, right?

-Make no mistake.
-The coronavirus is a crisis of biblical proportions.
-But right now your friends and family are confused and afraid and overwhelmed, and sometimes a little humor can help.
-In the end, there’s no silver bullet, and in my experience, disasters impact you long after the initial crash.
-The Coronavirus is going to test not only our society, but also our humanity — how we treat each other, watch out for each other, care for each other.
-It’s going to test our resolve.
+In my experience, disasters impact you long after the initial crash.
+And unfortunately, it seems we’re just at the beginning of this crisis.
+The Coronavirus is going to test our resolve as an interconnected, global society.
+But it’s also going to test our humanity — how we treat each other, watch out for each other, care for each other.
 My hope is that this becomes a wake-up call for all of us.
-What happens in one part of the world affects the other and as a society, we can no longer afford short-term bandages to global problems.
+What happens in one part of the world affects the other.
+We can no longer afford short-term bandages to global problems.
 So watch out for the undertow mindset — and for each other.